oswaldosantos/sup/en/saiba-mais-referencias-en.md

 Inequity is a fundamental concept of the social determination of health and therefore we need theories of multispecies justice for the promotion of OHP.

+* Nussbaum, M. C. (2022).
+Justice for animals: our collective responsability.
+New York, Simon & Schuster.
 * Nussbaum, M. C. (2006).
-Frontiers of justice: Disability, nationality, species membership (pp. 76-8).
+Frontiers of justice: Disability, nationality, species membership.
 Cambridge, MA: Belknap Press.
 * Blattner, C. E., Coulter, K., & Kymlicka, W. (Eds.).
 (2019).
 Animal Labour: A New Frontier of Interspecies Justice?.
 Oxford University Press.
 * Celermajer, D., Chatterjee, S., Cochrane, A., Fishel, S., Neimanis, A., O’Brien, A., ... & Waldow, A. (2020).
 Justice through a multispecies lens.
 Contemporary Political Theory, 1-38.
 * Celermajer, D., Schlosberg, D., Rickards, L., Stewart-Harawira, M., Thaler, M., Tschakert, P., ... & Winter, C. (2020).
 Multispecies justice: theories, challenges, and a research agenda for environmental politics.
 Environmental Politics, 1-22.